Yes, there is a law in Texas against leaving your keys in the ignition of your vehicle and thus you could be penalized for doing so.

 The Texas Department of Motor Vehicles (DMV) notes on their site that not only is it illegal to leave your keys in your unattended vehicle, but if your vehicle is stolen with the keys in it, your insurance company may not cover your loss.

-The law they are citing is under Section 545.404 of the Texas Transportation Code which is titled Unattended Motor Vehicle.
-Here it states that an operator may not leave the vehicle unattended without:
+The law they are citing is under Section 545.404 of the Texas Transportation Code, which is titled Unattended Motor Vehicle.
+Here it states that an driver may not leave the vehicle unattended without:

 (1) stopping the engine;

 (4) setting the parking brake effectively; and